camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 <br>

-**Technical ruleset for the Backend flow**

->If some usecase/s for an API point to off-net scenarios and where consumption and authenticaiton devices could be different, the backend flow must be used.

   - Identity:
     - Identification by IP, MSISDN or others like IMSI, ICCID for specific use cases... it is open for more possibilities.